 - Written consent from the parent/guardian or carer for children is sought before taking photographs using the consent form issued by Dudley Safeguarding People's Partnership Board (please see attached).
 This allows parents the option to choose for what purpose they will allow images taken of their child to be used.
 If parents do not give consent for use of images, restrictions are recorded, made known to all staff and parents wishes adhered to at all times. - Only staff or students given permission by Manager are allowed to take images of children using nursery cameras/tablets.
 Staff and students sign to confirm that images taken are for the sole use of nursery work here at Little Lambs. - Cameras/tablets used to take images of children are owned by Little Lambs, kept in Little Lambs rooms during sessions or locked in staff office when not in use.
 Camera images are downloaded weekly and stored on a designated large volume memory drive, which is stored securely when not in use.
 Staff's personal cameras are not used to take images of children and are not allowed into nursery.
 Images taken on tablets are uploaded daily onto the secure Tapestry online Journal system.
-At the end of the child's time with us at Little Lambs, their online Learning Journey is downloaded onto a memory stick and issued to parent.
-The Journal is then deleted from our system. - In order to comply with the General Data Protection Regulations 2018 it is a requirement that we seek written parental permission before we capture any children on video.
+At the end of the child's time with us at Little Lambs, their online Learning Journey is downloaded for parents to save onto a device of their choosing, and then deleted from our system. - In order to comply with the General Data Protection Regulations 2018 it is a requirement that we seek written parental permission before we capture any children on video.
 A notification of intent to film form, signed by each parent, is required before Little Lambs Pre-School can film any child taking part in a special occasion which could be then used for parents' own domestic use, i.e. Little Lambs Nativity. - Parents are not permitted to take photographs of any child other than their own when in the nursery environment, unless express permission has been given by the other child's parents. - In accordance with Child Protection Policy it is a requirement that all parents/carers register the intent to photograph or video any images at all of our special events including trips, Christmas Specials, Mother's Day, Father's Day, Parent Pop-ins, Sports Day and Leavers Services.
 The parent/carer must ensure that the images are used solely for their own domestic use and will inform Little Lambs Pre-School Centre immediately if these images are found to be used inappropriately. - A secure safekeeping/destruction policy exists where images are securely archived or destroyed by shredding.

-We have a Little Lambs mobile phone in nursery for emergency use which has no camera facility.
 Staff mobile phones and electronic recording medium or devices are not allowed into nursery, they are kept in a secure designated area separate from the nursery rooms and are never used to take images of children under any circumstances.